oalders/is/README.md

 Run an arbitrary command and compare the output of `stdout`, `stderr` or `combined`.
 Whitespace is automatically trimmed from the left and right of output before any comparisons are attempted.
-So, we don't need to worry about cleaning trimming output with leading spaces like this:
+So, we don't need to worry about trimming output with leading spaces like this:

 ```text
 cat README.md | wc -l